-- Fever.
+\Fever.
 A warning that all is not right with the body.
 Child has a fever of 100 degrees or higher, child may not be in care.
 Child must be out of care for at least the following day, AND for 24 hours after fever goes down to 98.6 degrees without fever reducing medication.
-(This includes teething or any other reason.) - Stomach Ache.
+This includes teething or any other reason.

+\Stomach Ache.
 Vomiting, severe cramping.
-Child must be out of care for at least the following day, AND until symptoms are not present for 24 hours without medication. - Diarrhea.
-Sudden onset of diarrhea characterized by an increased number of bowel movements compared to their normal pattern 2 bouts within one hour, 3 bouts in 24 hours, or 1 uncontained bout (will not stay in a diaper).
 Child must be out of care for at least the following day, AND until symptoms are not present for 24 hours without medication.

+\Diarrhea.
+Sudden onset of diarrhea characterized by an increased number of bowel movements compared to their normal pattern - 2 bouts within one hour, 3 bouts in 24 hours, or 1 uncontained bout (will not stay in a diaper or child soils clothing).
+Child must be out of care for at least the following day, AND until symptoms are not present for 24 hours without medication.
 (There is no exception, even if your child has eaten or drank something, is teething, or if taking antibiotics that may have caused the diarrhea.
-Sometimes it's more about them not feeling well, needing to be bathed, and/or needing to be with the parent, than that they are contagious.) - Conjunctivitis (Pink Eye).
+Sometimes it's more about them not feeling well, needing to be bathed, and/or needing to be with the parent, than that they are contagious.)
+(Diarrhea once and not feeling well, or diarrhea to the point of needing a bath, warrants at least being sent home for the day.)

+\Conjunctivitis (Pink Eye).
 Suspected redness or discharge from one or both eyes.
 Very contagious.
-Child may return 24 hours after treatment has begun, or with a doctor's note stating the child does not have pink eye. - Flu/Covid.
+Child may return 24 hours after treatment has begun and eyes are clear with no drainage, or with a doctor's note stating the child does not have pink eye.

+\Flu/Covid.
 Fever, aches, chills, tiredness, coughing, sneezing, sore throat.
-Child may return with a doctor's note stating the child may return to care AND all symptoms are not present for 24 hours without medication. - Vomiting.
+Child may return with a doctor's note stating the child may return to care AND all symptoms are not present for 24 hours without medication.

+\Vomiting.
 Chronic.
 Vomited more than one time today.
 Child must be out of care for at least the following day AND until symptoms are not present for 24 hours without medication.
+(Vomiting once and not feeling well, or vomiting all over themselves to the point of needing a bath, warrants at least being sent home for the day.)